Cyberger877241/Open-Footprint/README.md

 ---

-## What is DigitalFootprint?
+## What is OpenFootprint?

-DigitalFootprint is a modular OSINT (Open Source Intelligence) platform that lets you search for a person's digital presence across the public web by providing a name, email address, or username.
+OpenFootprint is a modular OSINT (Open Source Intelligence) AI platform that lets you search for a person's digital presence across the public web by providing a name, email address, or username.

 It runs multiple **data connectors** in parallel, uses a **LangChain AI agent** to orchestrate findings intelligently, performs **identity resolution** with confidence scoring, stores results in a **Neo4j identity graph**, and surfaces everything in a **Next.js dashboard** with force-directed graph visualization.